Skip to content

 If you turn “living lucidly” into an anxiously pursued goal (“I must be more lucid!”), you have manufactured a new anxiety, structurally identical to “I must be more efficient.”
 This is a subtle form of attachment (AF14): desire fixated on the concept of lucidity, having lost the true directionality toward lucidity itself.

 The deepest practice of The Tao of Lucidity is not “pursuing Lucidity” but letting go even of the pursuit.
 Then Lucidity arrives on its own.
-Just as you cannot fall asleep by trying harder; you can only create the conditions, then let sleep come.
-And finally: if The Tao of Lucidity itself cannot help you live more lucidly: let it go.
+Just as you cannot fall asleep by trying harder, you can only create the conditions and let sleep come.
+And finally: if The Tao of Lucidity itself cannot help you live more lucidly, let it go.
 Tao is larger than any theory about Tao.

 Summary

-These meditations are not arguments but invitations; they present through experience what the formal chapters describe in structured language.
-From contemplating attention to facing death to the insight of letting go, they mark the fact that lucidity is not merely a theoretical object but a living practice.
+These meditations are invitations; they present through experience what the formal chapters describe in structured language.
+From contemplating attention to facing death to the insight of letting go, they mark the fact that lucidity is a living practice, more than a theoretical object.
 As meditation turns from the inner life toward the outer world, the next step is to ask: in an age reshaped by AI, what does intelligence itself mean?

-Zhuangzi (c.
+1. Zhuangzi (c.
 369–286 BCE), a philosopher of the Warring States period and one of the foundational figures of Daoist thought.
-The Zhuangzi (Zhuangzi 300 AD) is renowned for its parables, paradoxes, and poetic language, offering profound insights on the “usefulness of uselessness,” natural spontaneity (ziran), and the equalization of all things.
+The Zhuangzi (Zhuangzi c.
+4th c.
+BCE) is renowned for its parables, paradoxes, and poetic language, offering profound insights on the “usefulness of uselessness,” natural spontaneity (ziran), and the equalization of all things.
 The “useless tree” parable appears in the Inner Chapters (“In the World of Men”).↩︎

 Was this chapter helpful?